Mr Michael Berkman MP

 Lapsed

 This bill would have removed state-imposed caps on infrastructure charges that local governments can levy on property developers.
 It lapsed at the end of the 57th Parliament and did not become law.
-The bill was introduced by a Greens MP and aimed to give councils more flexibility to charge developers for the true cost of providing infrastructure like parks, footpaths, and flood mitigation.
+Introduced by Greens MP Michael Berkman, it aimed to give councils the flexibility to charge developers the true cost of providing infrastructure like parks, footpaths, and flood mitigation in growing communities.

 15/11/2023Housing & RentingGovernment & ElectionsBusiness & Economy